rnbochsr/NahamConCTF2021/README.md

 Check out our Merch Store!
 A portion of the proceeds go to support Women in CyberSecurity @WiCySorg!
 Perform some online reconnaissance to track down a flag on the merch store!

-View the page source for the flag.
+View the merchandise page's source for the flag.
 `flag{fafc10617631126361c693a2a3fce5a7}`